 In 1841 the Kew Gardens were donated to the state.
 Soon after, several large greenhouses were added, such as the famous Palm House and the Temperate House.
 The large vistas were also created during this time.
 In July 2003 Kew Gardens was put on the UNESCO World Heritage list thanks to the historical importance of the garden and its many unique edifices.

 The whole domain encompasses an impressive 132 hectares (326 acres), with about 50,000 different species of plants to discover.
 Some areas are formally laid out with flower beds or themed gardens, such as the large alpine garden.
 A large part of the domain is laid out in English style.
 The western part of the domain in particular, with its wide open vistas, invites you to casually stroll through the gardens.
-If you find the walk too long, you can always take a ride on the Kew Explorer, a hop on and off trolley that tours the gardens.
+If you find the walk too long, you can always take a ride on the Kew Explorer land train, a hop-on, hop-off trolley that tours the gardens.

 Several of Kew’s most famous buildings, such as the Pagoda, the Temperate House and the Palm House, are situated on the east side of the domain.
 The most crowded part is the northeast corner of the park where you find attractions such as the Princess of Wales Conservatory, the Rock Garden, order beds, Waterlily House and the Palm House.
 But there are interesting sights all over the Kew Gardens, such as the Japanese Gateway, the Waterlily Pond, the Treetop Walkway and Kew Palace.

 In all, you’ll need a full day to explore all the interesting attractions at the Kew Gardens.